rolivencia/de_dust2_largo/README.md

 This map was developed in the southern-hemisphere summer of 2005 while I was 15 years old.
 In the repository you can find the compiled .bsp version and also the original sources that I used to create the map.

 To get the de_dust2 source, I just decompiled the original de_dust2 map included in CS 1.6 and rebuilt it from scratch, including only the side passage.
-The original text file included in the distributable version of
+The original text file included in the distributable version of the map is included below.

 ## Translation of original readme file: